 Kokkola is also a cultural town that offers versatile cultural experiences and a broad-spectrum of annual events.
 Kokkola is traditionally a shipping and trading town as well as a modern and vital provincial centre.

-The old part of the town, Neristan and the sea attracts visitors, as well as the multiple annual events.
+The old part of the town, Neristan and the lighthouse island Tankar with the sea attracts visitors, as well as the multiple annual events.
 Kokkola is also a known conference city that offers versatile and functional meeting services in the middle of Finland.
 It is easy to come to Kokkola!

 Did you know… ?